Refugee. Huntress. Enforcer. Detective.

 “Stay here,” she’d said.
 “Another caravan should pass this way tomorrow.
 The day after at the latest.
 They will take you.”

 “But…what about…” Anwar had eyed the pile of corpses the demon had built, and beyond them, the bodies of his guards scattered near the river.
 “What about other brigands?”

 “There are no others,” Nysska had said, plainly and simply.
 “Good luck to you.”

 She’d left him with a full skin of water taken from the river and a handful of strips of dried meat.
-He’d watched her vanish into the darkness between the trees, beyond the fire’s reach, and had taken a breath to call out to her, but bitten it off.
-Just as he had known his pride was keeping him from beseeching the demon for more help, he’d also known that pride to be foolish, and likely to get him killed.
+He’d watched her vanish into the darkness between the trees, beyond the fire’s reach, and had taken a breath to call out to her one last time but bit it off.

 Anwar considered the possibility that this might have been a nightmare, but just as quickly rejected the thought.
 Yes, he was a world away from his warm bed in the Senatorial.
 Yes, he had just encountered a being that far too many citizens of the Empire still believed mythical.
 Yes, the scenario as a whole struck him as absurd.